-I am a contemporary artist living and working in the UK.
-I have a First Class BA (Hons) in Contemporary Art and Design (2016) and a MA Fine Art with Distinction (2018).
+I have a First Class BA (Hons) Degree in Contemporary Art and Design (2016) and a MA Fine Art with Distinction (2018)

-The slower process of hand working encourages a way of seeing and then re-seeing the materials and allows new ideas and forms to emerge in a reflective dialogue with the materials, which is a key part of my practice.
+Working by hand encourages a way of seeing and then re-seeing the materials and allows new ideas and generally works by hand using traditional tools and techniques, a process which, for me, links past present and future as the new work emerges.
+The slower process of forms to emerge in a reflective dialogue with the materials which is a key part of my practice.